Red Alert: What you should know about those eyedrops

 Then there's the new kid on the block:

 Lumify, the new B&L drop being touted everywhere as the "safe" redness reliever.
 How does it measure up?
-Lumify does not have the rebound redness factor.
+Lumify is believed to have a much lower risk of rebound redness.
 Lumify is very fast acting and let me tell you, it is simply the perfect instant-gratification drug.
 But... it does have the toxic preservative BAK.
 In other words, Lumify is a short term winner with a long term toxic effect (that is, for those who overuse it - which is common).

 Pardon me one moment while I climb up on my soapbox and re-hash a little bit of history....